Accelerating Inference for Multilayer Neural Networks with Quantum Computers: Introduction

 \item \textbf{Regime 2 (weights provided via QRAM):} When a cost linear in the dimension of the input must be paid (i.e., no QRAM for the input), but the network weights are stored in QRAM, we prove a quartic speedup over exact classical implementations for shallow architectures.

 \item \textbf{Regime 3 (no QRAM):} In the absence of any QRAM, we prove a quadratic speedup over an exact classical implementation. \end{itemize} \end{itemize}

 The relevant architectures in each regime can be seen in \cref{fig:adl:flagship_architecture}.
 We derive a number of techniques and algorithms which have broad utility in implementing machine learning architectures on quantum computers.
-However, our main focus is on accelerating inference for classification, with our formal problem statement given in~\cref{def:approximate_sampling_based_classification}. \begin{definition}[The Approximate Sampling-Based Classification Problem] Given a neural network represented by function $h : \mathbb R^D \mapsto \mathbb R^C$ (i.e. with $D$-dimensional inputs and $C$-dimensional outputs) which returns a probability distribution as its output (i.e., for any $\vec x \in \mathbb R^D$, $\vec y := h(\vec x)$ is all non-negative, and $\lnorm{\vec y}_1 = 1$), then the sampling-based classification problem is to return a sample from some probability vector $\vec{\hat y}$ such that $\lnorm{\vec y - \vec{\hat y}}_2 \le \epsilon$. \end{definition}
+However, our main focus is on accelerating inference for classification, with our formal problem statement given in~\cref{def:approximate_sampling_based_classification}.
+At a high-level, we assume that we are given a trained neural network which, given an input, outputs a probability distribution over possible outputs (e.g., over image classes).
+The goal is to draw a sample from this output distribution (thereby assigning a class to the input).
+We introduce an error parameter $\epsilon$, which allows the algorithm to sample from a distribution whose $\ell_2$ norm distance from the true distribution is bounded by at most $\epsilon$. \begin{definition}[The Approximate Sampling-Based Classification Problem] Let $0 \le \epsilon \le 1$.
+Given a neural network represented by function $h : \mathbb R^D \mapsto \mathbb R^C$ (i.e. with $D$-dimensional inputs and $C$-dimensional outputs) which returns a probability distribution as its output (i.e., for any $\vec x \in \mathbb R^D$, $\vec y := h(\vec x)$ is all non-negative, and $\lnorm{\vec y}_1 = 1$), then the sampling-based classification problem is to return a sample from some probability vector $\vec{\hat y}$ such that $\lnorm{\vec y - \vec{\hat y}}_2 \le \epsilon$. \end{definition} For example, in the case of CIFAR-10, $D = 3 \times 32\times 32 = 3072$, and $C=10$.
+Then, given some input $\vec x \in \mathbb R^{3072}$, $\vec y \in \mathbb R^{10}$ the entries of $\vec y$ correspond to the probability of assigning a given class (e.g., class $i$ is assigned with probability $y_i$, etc).
+This problem statement also naturally captures other applications, such as autoregressive next-token prediction, where the output distribution would instead be over the set of possible tokens rather than classes.